 The conservation of resources is the heart of any sustainability plan.
 Energy resources represent a significant part of the heat plant budget and the bulk of the College's carbon contribution to the atmosphere.
 Better than 99% of the Colleges' energy comes through the Heat Plant which is found on the southwestern side of the campus.
 Learn more about how we manage energy.

 Electricity comes into the campus on a 33kVa line and is stepped down to 4,160V for distribution through the Campus.
 A series of smaller transformers step down the voltage to usable levels in each building.
 We average about 13,500,000 kilowatt-hours (kWh) per year.
 A large home probably uses less than 30,000 kWh so you could say the college uses enough electricity to power a small community of five hundred homes.
 Swarthmore College has purchased Renewable Energy Credits (REC's) in the form of wind power since 1999.
-We have gradually increased that committment over the last twelve years and 1n 2013 signed a contract to achieve 100% REC's to offset our greenhouse gas emissions from electricity use.
+We have gradually increased that commitment and in 2013 signed a contract to achieve 100% REC's to offset our greenhouse gas emissions from electricity use.
 We have also partnered with the Borough of Swarthmore to be recognized as a Green Power Community and are listed as a leader in the Green Power Partnership sponsored by the EPA.

-It is gratifying to see that even with the growth of the campus we have managed to not only hold the line on energy, but actually reduce our use in the last five years.
+It is gratifying to see that even with the growth of the campus we have managed to not only hold the line on energy, but actually reduce our use.
 We do this through an aggressive energy management program and a sophisticated Siemens building management system.